 As well as markets Medieval Ilchester had fairs.
 In those days fairs were like markets but they were held only once a year and they attracted buyers and sellers from a wide area.
 People came from all over Somerset and Dorset to attend an Ilchester fair.

-From the 13th century the were friars in Ilchester.
-The friars were like monks but instead of withdrawing from the world they went out to preach.
+From the 13th century there were friars in Ilchester.
+The friars were like monks but instead of withdrawing from the world, they went out to preach.
 The friars in Ilchester were Dominicans.
-They were called black friars because of the colour of their costumes.
+They were called blackfriars because of the colour of their costumes.
 There was also a leper hostel in Ilchester.
 In 1426 almshouses were founded in Ilchester by Robert Veel.

 Furthermore the famous philosopher Roger Bacon was born in or near Ilchester around 1210.